mariokerciku/wiki-daprworkshop/Lab-05-Using-binding-components.md

 });
 ```

 Start the application and check the output from the logger in the output window.
-It should show a logged call to the scheduled endpoint after the CRON scheduled time expires, which is 1 minute for your configuration.
+It should show a logged call to the scheduled endpoint after the CRON scheduled time expires, which is 5 minutes for your configuration.

 <img src="https://user-images.githubusercontent.com/5504642/173680430-486bc8e9-93cb-4ccc-a643-53817fd8e431.png" width="500" />